 Care should be taken in each case as to whether an entity is required to be registered which is a question of fact in each case.

 BNR Partners would be pleased to provide advice to executors who wish to clarify whether they have a GST liability on any commission they receive.

-Two executors of an estate are to receive an executorial commission of $25,000 each.
+The executors of an estate receive an executorial commission of $50,000.

 The commission received by the civil engineer would be regarded as a benefit provided for rendering a service as an executor under section 15-2 of the ITAA (1997).

 However, as the only other income she derives is salary income, she will not be required to register for GST as the commission received is below the $75,000 GST registration threshold.
 Accordingly, the commission she receives will not be subject to GST.